GENI-NSF/geni-tools/README-omni.txt

 If you specify the -o option, the credential is saved to a file.
 The filename is `<slicename>-cred.xml`
-But if you specify the `--slicecredfile` option then that is the filename used.
+But you can specify the filename using the `--slicecredfile` option.

 Additionally, if you specify the `--slicecredfile` option and that references a file that is not empty, then we do not query the Slice